asayers/cbdr/README.md

 2. How much better is the variance, compared to wall time?

-In my experience, simply countring instructions doesn't correlate well enough, and counting CPU cycles is surprisingly high varience.
+In my experience, simply countring instructions doesn't correlate well enough, and counting CPU cycles is surprisingly high variance.
 If you go down this route I recommended you explore more sophisticated models, such as the one used by [cachegrind].